Brian Greenwood

-Sir Brian Mellor Greenwood, CBE, FRCP, FRS (born 1938) is a British physician, biomedical research scientist, academic, and recipient of the first Hideyo Noguchi Africa Prize.
+Sir Brian Mellor Greenwood (born 1938) is a British physician, biomedical research scientist, academic, and recipient of the first Hideyo Noguchi Africa Prize.

 Greenwood is the Manson Professor of Clinical Tropical Medicine, London School of Hygiene and Tropical Medicine.

 Malaria research and mitigation

-Greenwood's career has focused on mitigating the effects of malaria and research.
+Greenwood's career has focused on mitigating the effects of malaria and pertinent research.
 In his ten years experience working in Nigeria, and his fifteen years as the head of the Medical Research Council Laboratories in the Gambia, his main research interests were malaria and infections caused by capsulated bacteria such as the meningococcus (Neissera meningitidis).

 Malaria's stubborn resistance to control and treatment has been demonstrated in his West African clinical experience.
 Setbacks in a series of promising drug treatments have proven frustrating.

 Although successes in research for a reliable vaccine have continued to prove elusive, Dr. Greenwood has also persisted in promoting a simpler preventive approach.
 He has been in the forefront of those who are encouraging the use of chemically treated mosquito nets to shield sleeping villagers from attack by the malaria-infected insects.

 Greenwood was knighted in the 2012 New Year Honours for services to malaria research in Africa.